Tamtung301/Quiz-Project/README.md

 # Project Overview

 This project is a simple quiz application that allows users to register, answer quiz questions, and view their score at the end.
-Below are the main concepts of HTML, CSS, and JavaScript used in this project:
+Below are the main concepts of HTML, CSS, and JavaScript I used in this project:

 ## HTML Concepts
 - **Forms:** Used to capture user registration details such as username, password, first name, last name, and email.